IanWONeill/Lumina/README.md

 ✅ Fully Local Metadata Storage: Unlike apps that rely on cloud services for metadata, Lumina stores all movie and show metadata locally in a folder on your device (Player_Files), making it easy to back up and restore without needing external servers.

-🔐 No External Add-ons or Scrapers: Stremio and Syncler rely on third-party add-ons and scrapers to fetch sources, which can be inconsistent or require additional setup.
-Lumina fetches direct links via Orionoid.

-🔄 Simkl Integration for Watchlist Management: Unlike Stremio, Lumina uses Simkl for managing your library, with a straightforward syncing process that pulls your planned movies and shows into the app automatically.
-This makes it so your library it customized to you.
+🔄 Simkl and Trakt Integration for Watchlist Management: Unlike Stremio, Lumina uses Simkl and Trakt for managing your library, with a straightforward syncing process that pulls your movies and shows into the app automatically.
+This makes it so your library is customized to you.
 No more having a homescreen with 90% of stuff that isnt interesting to you.

 🎥 Custom JustPlayer Integration: Lumina integrates with a modified version of JustPlayer, allowing for seamless tracking of playback progress, this modified version of justplayer is made to be the absolute simplest it could possibly be, good for those that are not tech savy.

 🎮 Built with flutter/dart: Being wrote in flutter/dart allows this app to be modular in terms of what devices it will run on. other apps are generally only specific for 1 platform such as pc or android, Lumina will run on windows,android,ios,and even as a website/html.
-*some modifications will need to be made for these other platforms due to me hardcoding some android paths. this change would be very simple if someone was to do it.*
+*some modifications will need to be made for these other platforms due to me hardcoding some android paths and Android intents.
+This change would be very simple if someone was to do it.*

 ## ✨ Current Features
 ### 📺 Media Library Management

-    Fetches a Simkl watchlist and retrieves metadata from TMDB.
+    Fetches a Simkl watchlist or Trakt list and retrieves metadata from TMDB/TVDB.
     Stores metadata in a folder named Player_Files on the device's internal storage for easy backup.
     Note: Requires storage permissions for metadata management.

 ### 🔗 Stream Fetching & Playback

-    Authenticates using Orionoid's API to fetch streaming links.
+    Authenticates using Orionoid's API or Torrentio to fetch streaming links.
     Sends links to JustPlayer for playback on your device.

 ### 🎥  User Interface